 - Magnetic Float Gauge

 - Pressure Relief Valve

 Liquid Withdrawal Valve (#1 in diagram)

 This valve is always positioned at the front of the nurse tank.
 A dip tube extends from the valve into the tank to the bottom.
 Internal tank pressure causes liquid to be withdrawn up through the dip tube, through the valve and into an ammonia rated hose to the field application toolbar.
 Most but not all liquid valves are painted red or orange.

 The withdrawal valve contains an internal valve that will safely close when liquid flows out of the tank too quickly.
 This “excess flow valve” will shut cutting off the flow of ammonia when, for example, a hose ruptures or the withdrawal valve shears off.
 The excess flow valve will not open again until the withdrawal valve has been closed which allows pressure to equalize on both sides of the excess flow valve seat.

 If a nurse tank is tipped on its side, the dip tube will access the vapor space and can not be used to withdrawal liquid ammonia.

-2 & 5 Liquid Fill and Vapor Return Valve
+Liquid Fill and Vapor Return Valves (#2 and #5 in diagram)

 Both the liquid fill and vapor return valves are used to fill a nurse tank from bulk storage.
 As liquid ammonia is transferred into the nurse tank through the liquid fill valve, vapor moves into the bulk storage tank through the vapor return valve which equalizes the pressures of both tanks.